 In summary, don't wait to try these applications when you have a buck of a lifetime standing in front of you.
 Practice these procedures beforehand.
+Attend long range training courses and make sure you’re properly trained for the task at hand.
 At your shot presentation, be especially selective before you decide what position or technique to use.
 Look at ALL your surroundings and determine which will offer you the most points of contact, the more the better!
 All will help alleviate "wobble".

 Remember: "We practice what we are good at; rarely do we practice what we are bad at."